sugarlabs/aslo-v4/README.md

 ### Pre-requisites

-* A collection of Sugar Labs Activities in a dedicated folder.
+* A collection of Sugar Activities in a dedicated folder.
 (The folder may contain other stuff). `sugarstore_generator` technically looks for `activity.info`, but not recursively.
 If the directory where you have clones is called `repo` (for example), then `sugarstore_generator` will only check `repo/**/activity/activity.info` exists.
 If, it does not match the pattern, then the folder is ignored.
 We have avoided recursion through directories, due to the possibility of a longer build time, etc.
 * `CPython 3.6+`, To build `python3` activities, you need `python3` executable in `PATH`.
 To support `python2` activities, you need `python2` on `PATH`.
 * `git`executable, should be available in `PATH`
 * (optional): `sugar-toolkit-gtk3`, `sugar-toolkit` (to build activities, i.e., to create bundle `.xo`)